Newton, Merseyside

-Newton is a village on the Wirral Peninsula, in the Metropolitan Borough of Wirral, Merseyside, England.
-It is a part of the suburban town of West Kirby, the local government ward of West Kirby and Thurstaston and the parliamentary constituency of Wirral West.
-Contiguous with Newton is the suburb of Grange to the west.
+Newton is a village on the Wirral Peninsula, part of the Metropolitan Borough of Wirral, Merseyside, England.
+It is contiguous with West Kirby and its hillside suburb, Grange, to the west.
 The hamlet of Larton is to the east.
+Newton is part of the West Kirby and Thurstaston electoral ward and the Wirral West parliamentary constituency.

 Newton consists of a village hall, post office, public house and a general store.
 The local park, aptly named Newton Park, has a football pitch, outdoor basketball courts and a playground for children.
 Wirral Council also has several allotments in Newton that are provided for residents to grow their own vegetables and plants.